 This website is a way of sharing our ongoing search for wines that are the best value for the cost.
 If you are a wine connoisseur or someone who is willing to pay top prices for known high quality wines our wine list and recommendations are not for you.
 However, if you are somewhat adventuresome and looking for reasonably good everyday wine at the lowest price, the bargain listings on this site may save you money and help you make a wine selection that only includes good quality at the lowest price.

 We live in North Carolina for part of the year and Southern California for the other part so our sources of wine vary tremendously.
 In North Carolina we buy wine from wine shops (primarily The Caviste, located in Winston-Salem, North Carolina that is simply the BEST wine shop we have found in this country!!!), Total Wine, and occasionally North Carolina vineyards.
 In California we also include the grocery stores, Total Wine and central & southern California vineyards, but most of our purchases are from the Woodland Hills Wine Company located in Woodland Hills, California.
-We sometimes buy two bottles of any wine and if the tasting is significantly different for the second bottle, either from the food pairing or differences in the wine, we will write it up as second tasting post; if it is very similar we will include comments for both tastings by editing the original post (we note in the comments if there is a second write-up for the same wine).
+We usually only buy one bottle of any wine, but if we do have it (or another vintage) again and the tasting is significantly different for the second bottle, either from the food pairing or differences in the wine, we will write it up as second tasting post; if it is very similar we will include comments for both tastings by editing the original post (we note in the comments if there is a second write-up for the same wine).
 Occasionally wines are provided to us at no cost.
 These wines are listed as a “Sample” in our reviews and the advertised list price is provided.
 All other wines we review are purchased by us and the price shown is what we paid for them.
 If we receive a case or other discount we list it with the price.

 We E-mail a weekly newsletter of the wines we recommend (those in the Quality wine at a bargain price and Recommended as a buy categories).
 To receive this weekly listing complete the form at the top right of every page.